frankyaorenjie/flume-kafka/README.md

 Flume-ng Kafka
 ===========

-This project is used for [flume-ng](https://github.com/apache/flume) to communicate with kafka.
+This project is used for [flume-ng](https://github.com/apache/flume) to communicate with [kafka 0.7,2](http://kafka.apache.org/07/quickstart.html).

 Configuration of Kafka Sink
 ----------